amplication/plugins/plugins/secrets-manager-google-secret-manager/README.md

 ## Configuration

-The plugins are fetched by two methods:
+The secrets are fetched by two methods:

-- `STARTUP` - In this method, the plugins are fetched during the startup time (Initially loaded).
+- `STARTUP` - In this method, the secrets are fetched during the startup time (Initially loaded).
-- `ON_DEMAND` - In this method, the plugins are fetched during the runtime (Loaded when the secrets are needed).
+- `ON_DEMAND` - In this method, the secrets are fetched during the runtime (Loaded when the secrets are needed).

 You need to define also a property named `secretNames` that will contain a list of the secrets that the service needs to interact with (see below for the formatting of the secret name).